asnramos/datapythonista.github.io/content/2019-11-28-pandas-doc-update.md

 This has been challenging until now, since CI systems don't do this automatically, and it's tricky to implement manually.
-CircleCI provided this feature, but to access the rendered documentation you had to know the url and replace the id of your build on it.
+CircleCI provided this feature, but to access the rendered documentation you have to know the url and replace the id of your build on it.
 Maintainers could do that in a not very efficient way, but first-time contributors couldn't guess.